ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy in STH gossip

-Nowhere in this document is it suggested that users deal with STH's but for completeness here's a privacy analysis for STH's.
-An STH linked to a user indicates the following about that user:
+Nowhere in this document is it suggested that HTTPS clients deal with STH's but for completeness here's a privacy analysis for STH's.
+An STH linked to a client indicates the following about that client:
-- that it's gossiping
+- that the client gossips
-- that it's been using CT at least until the time that the timestamp and the tree size indicate
+- that the client been using CT at least until the time that the timestamp and the tree size indicate
-- that it's talking, possibly indirectly, to the log indicated by the tree hash
+- that the client is talking, possibly indirectly, to the log indicated by the tree hash
 - which software and software version is being used

-There is a possible fingerprinting attack where a log issues a unique STH for targeted log client(s).
-This is similar to the fingerprinting attack described in {{privacy-SCTfeedback}}
+There is a possible fingerprinting attack where a log issues a unique STH for targeted log auditor(s).
+This is similar to the fingerprinting attack described in {{privacy-SCTfeedback}}, but it is mitigated by the following factors:

+- the relationship between auditors and logs is not sensitive in the way that the relationship between clients and servers is.

+- because auditors regularly exchange STH's with each other, the re-appearance of a targeted STH from some auditor does not imply that the auditor was the original one targeted by the log.

 # IANA considerations